Have mutual fund questions? We've got answers.

 Most custodians require the participant to call to request distribution paperwork.
 Custodians may process rollover requests through Internet forms or phone calls.

-529 College Savings Plans are higher education savings plan trusts.
+529 Savings Plans are higher education savings plan trusts.
 Through these plans, individuals make investments to save for qualifying higher education costs of beneficiaries.
 The plans include interests in pooled investment funds under trusts established by states or local governmental entities and higher education savings plan trusts established by states.

 A prepaid tuition plan allows parents, grandparents, and others to lock in today's tuition rates.
 The program will pay out future college tuition at any of the state's eligible colleges or universities (or make a payment to private and out-of-state institutions).